Varesismov/Varesismov/README.md

 ### About me:

-I'm a master's student at AGH University of Science and Technology in Cracow, currently specializing in game development and Python.
+I'm a master's student at AGH University of Science and Technology in Cracow, currently working as a Web Developer in Angular framework
-I'm also working on my very own game project — a roguelike-style game called [Froglike](https://github.com/Varesismov/froglike) 🐸, currently in early development.

 #### Contanct:
 - Mail: kstajniak42@gmail.com
 - [My LinkedIn](https://www.linkedin.com/in/krzysztof-stajniak-a1589922b/)